freenode/web-7.0/content/kb/using/certfp.md

 You will be prompted for various pieces of information about the certificate.
 The contents do not matter for our purposes, but `openssl` needs at least one of them to be non-empty.
-This certificate will last about 3 years - you can check the expiration date with the following command:
+This certificate will last about 3 years - you can check the expiration date with the following command and set a calendar reminder:

     cat freenode.pem | openssl x509 -noout -enddate